michaelshehata/DigitalMappingTwin/README.md

 The end result is an interactive web application that enables users to simulate “what-if” scenarios, exploring how policy decisions, population growth, or climate interventions may shape land use in the future.

-🧾 License
-This project is licensed under the MIT License — see the LICENSE file for details.